Westmount Here & There

 CONNECT PROJECT

-In-Person Only: Drop-In Tech Help – Got a question about using your device?
+In-Person Only: Drop-In Tech Help – Got a question about using your device or computer?
 The Library’s team of tech-savvy staff and volunteers will be in the Adair Auditorium (accessible by elevator) to give you some quick help for free with demonstrations and resources aimed at improving digital literacy skills.
 Bring your device or use one of the Library’s tablets or laptops.
-First come, first served, no advance registration.
-Free, thanks to funding from the Grace Dart Foundation.
-More information at connect@atwaterlibrary.ca
+First-come, first-served.
+No advance registration.
+It’s free, thanks to funding from the Grace Dart Foundation.
+More information: connect@atwaterlibrary.ca

 YOUTUBE VIDEO SERIES

-During the Spring of 2020, the Connect Project team made a series of YouTube videos to help people be in touch, informed and inspired through digital technology.
+During the Spring of 2020, the Connect Project team created a series of YouTube videos to help people stay connected, informed, and inspired through digital technology.

 Episode 1 – Introduction: Be in touch, informed and inspired through digital technology.